Xilinx/Embedded-Design-Tutorials/docs/Introduction/Versal-EDT/ref_files/EDT_2022.2_PACKAGE/ug1305-embedded-design-tutorial/Readme.txt

  |		\emmc_images
  |			\linux
  |				 Contains binaries for the linux application to toggle GPIO
- |-- \pl
+ |	\pl
  |		\pl_helloworld
  |        		Contains files to build Vivado project for helloworld application
  |        	\Readme
  |        		Contains steps to build Vivado project
  |		\pl_gpio_uart
  |	  		Contains files to build Vivado project for PL AXI GPIO and PL AXI UART application
  |	  	\Readme
  |   	  		Contains steps to build Vivado project
  |-- \vpk180
  |	\ready_to_test
- |		\qspi_images
+ |		\sd_qspi_images
  |			\linux
- |				 Contains binaries for the linux application to toggle GPIO
+ |				 Contains binaries for the linux application to toggle GPIO of all 4 LEDs connected to all Slave SLR
  |
  |			\standalone
  |				\cips